masterravioli/nodejs-hello-world/README.md

 # Dockerised Node.js Hello World App

-This is a simple Hello World application originally written by https://github.com/fhinkel/nodejs-hello-world
+This is a simple Hello World application that runs within a Docker container.
+The Node.js code was forked from https://github.com/fhinkel/nodejs-hello-world

 ## Usage